CLALS Begins New Project, "Catalyzing a New Generation of Researchers in Cuba"

 CLALS Inaugural Reception

-AU faculty, staff and students, as well as guest from other academic institutions, policymaking bodies, community organizations, and NGOs, attended the Center for Latin American and Latino Studies launch reception on Tuesday, March 16 at the Katzen Center for the Arts.
+AU faculty, staff and students, as well as guests from other academic institutions, policymaking bodies, community organizations, and NGOs, attended the Center for Latin American and Latino Studies launch reception on Tuesday, March 16 at the Katzen Center for the Arts.